1. The Markt

 Madonna of Bruges is proudly displayed in the Church of our Lady, the world’s second tallest brick building standing three hundred and seventy-seven feet tall.
 Construction began in the thirteen hundreds.
 The church wasn’t finished until two hundred years later in the fifteen hundreds.
 Other works of art on display include various paintings and wood carvings, The Crucifixion of Christ by Anthony Van Dyck, and the tombs of Mary of Burgundy and Charles the Bold .
 6. Belgian Waffles

 Waffles originated in the Middle Ages as street snacks sold outside of church.
 The waffles were inexpensive, made from readily available ingredients, barley and oats.
-Originally known as the Brussles Waffle, the creator, Maurice Vermersch, discovered many people did not know Brussles was the capital of Belgium changing the name to the Belgian Waffle.
+Originally known as the Brussles Waffle, the creator, Maurice Vermersch, discovered many people did not know Brussles was the capital of Belgium and changed the name to Belgian Waffle.
 This delicious waffle pictured right is from Au Petit Café in the Markt.
 7. Belgian Chocolate

 Rozenhoedkaai, the meeting point of the Groenerei and Dijver canals, was a popular port for imported salt from Germany and France in the Middle Ages.
 The name The Quay of the Rosary, originated from shops selling ivory and amber rosaries along the canal.

 Today, visitors can take a boat ride through the canal passing under more than fifty stone bridges to view the fairy tale town.
-Some of the homes have no windows or bricks where a window once was a result of window tax imposed on the city in the eighteen hundreds.
+Some of the homes have no windows or bricks where a window once was as a result of window tax imposed on the city in the eighteen hundreds.
 9. Canals of Bruges

 There are five docking areas visitors can board and take a thirty minute cruise through the channels of canals.
 Visitors can also follow the sidewalks and stone bridges winding along the water for a walking view of the enchanting town.